SaskiaFreytag/bioc-intro/_episodes/61-bioconductor.md

 > ## Challenge
 >
-> Use the function `str` on the SummarizedExperiment object you created during
+> Use the function `str` on the `se` SummarizedExperiment object you worked with during the last lession.
-> the last lession.
 What oddity do you notice?
 > Hint: Compare the output to output of `str` function applied to `rna`.
 >
 > > ## Solution